pantheon-systems/documentation/source/content/relaunch.md

 tags: [dns, https, launch, migrate]
 reviewed: "2020-09-08"
 ---
-Sites are considered launched on Pantheon once traffic is routed through a custom domain(s).
+Sites are considered to have launched on Pantheon after traffic is routed through a custom domain(s).
 Relaunching a previously launched site is done by rerouting traffic from the existing Site Dashboard to an entirely new Site Dashboard.

 <Alert title="Note" type="info">

 The relaunch process applies exclusively to live sites already hosted on Pantheon.
-Otherwise, refer to [Launch Essentials](/guides/launch).
+For more information on launching a site that is not already on the Pantheon platform, refer to [Launch Essentials](/guides/launch).

 </Alert>